 \section{Conclusions}

-This paper presents, for the first time, a comprehensive investigation of the power allocation problem in a cell-free (CF) MIMO-ISAC framework, where joint location and velocity estimation is considered as the sensing task.
-We employ newly derived approximate Cramér-Rao lower bounds (CRLBs) as sensing performance metrics, alongside user receive SINR as the communication metric.
-To address the inherent nonlinearity and non-convexity of the resulting optimization problem, we propose a penalty function and projection-based modified conjugate gradient algorithm with inexact line search (PP-MCG-ILS).
-Additionally, we introduce a penalty function-based normalized conjugate gradient algorithm with inexact line search (P-NCG-ILS) to handle the power minimization problem in pure sensing scenarios.
-We analyze the convergence behavior and qualitatively compare the computational complexity of all proposed methods.
-Simulation results confirm the accuracy of the derived CRLBs and demonstrate the efficacy of the proposed power allocation strategies in enhancing pure sensing and overall ISAC performance.
-The findings offer valuable insights into resource-efficient design for next-generation CF MIMO-ISAC networks and lay the groundwork for future extensions involving more complex sensing tasks and dynamic resource management. \appendices
+This paper presented a comprehensive investigation of the PA problem in a CF MIMO-ISAC framework, where joint location and velocity estimation were considered as sensing tasks.
+Newly derived approximate CRLBs were employed as sensing performance metrics, together with the user receive SINR as the communication metric.
+To address the inherent nonlinearity and nonconvexity of the resulting optimization problem, the PP-MCG-ILS algorithm was proposed.
+In addition, the P-NCG-ILS algorithm was developed to handle the power minimization problem in pure sensing scenarios.
+We further conducted a detailed convergence analysis and provided a qualitative comparison of the computational complexity of the proposed methods.
+Simulation results confirmed the accuracy of the derived CRLBs and demonstrated the effectiveness of the proposed PA strategies in enhancing both pure sensing and overall ISAC performance.
+These findings provide valuable insights into resource-efficient design for next-generation CF MIMO-ISAC networks and lay the groundwork for future extensions involving more complex sensing tasks and dynamic resource management. \appendices